 A spokeswoman for Williams, Kelly Bush Novak, wrote in an email to a news agency on Wednesday: “I’m happy to confirm Serena is expecting a baby this Fall.”

-Williams posted a photo of herself on Snapchat with the caption “20 weeks,” sparking all sorts of speculation on social media about whether she was with child
+Earlier in the day, Williams posted a photo of herself on Snapchat with the caption “20 weeks,” sparking all sorts of speculation on social media about whether she was, indeed, with child.